Select

 Your ego has to give consent for the active imagination to happen.
 The way to do this is by [[Choosing a Seed Image]] prior to engaging in the process.

-You don’t set an intention for an Active Imagination, other than the intention to be as open as possible to what is going to be given to you.
-That’s an important intention to set.
+You don’t set an intention for an Active Imagination, other than the vital one of being as open as possible to what is going to be given to you.

 #### Prepare